What impact will COVID-19 have on the real estate market in Spain?

 Over the last month, I have attended a number of online webinars, listened to numerous opinions of leading economists, and spoken on a panel at a Webinar for other agents.
 Many clients and colleagues ask me the same thing.
 How will Covid19 affect the Real Estate Business in Spain?
 What will happen to house prices?

 In reality, no one really knows what the future will bring.
 This crisis is unprecedented.
-The one thing I can tell you though, is that it is completely different from the 2008 recession which was brought on by a collapse in the banking system.
-We have been thrown into this situation almost overnight, however, we know that it is health triggered, not brought on by a crashing economy.
+However, this is completely different to the 2008 recession which was brought on by a collapse in the banking system.
+The difference being that we have been thrown into this situation almost overnight.
+However, we know that it is health triggered, not brought on by a crashing economy.
 In fact, the stringent banking rules imposed after the last crisis have served to ensure that the economy is in a better position than it was before.
 The real crux lies in what is to follow.

 There are many different schools of thought and a debate as to whether we will see a ‘V-shaped’, ‘U-shaped’ or ‘L-shaped’ recovery.
 The most pessimistic economists foresee up to a 20% drop in house prices whereas the optimists do not believe that this will be the case and see a 5% fall to be more realistic.
 They think that the economy may dip in the very short term but they anticipate a big bounce back.